Photo by Will Francis

 There are some rare elaborations in the depths of the internet on this subject.

 The visibility of our constants is affected by the notation we pick.
 In general, the apparent implications of both notations are similar.
-You pick one over the other if scoping and grouping of class methods are what matter to you.
+You choose one over the other if scoping and grouping of class methods are what matter to you.

 Different notations.
 Different reactions.